markvagil/cse251w23/style.md

 # Style

-> “Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand.” – Martin Fowler
+> <font size="6">“Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand.” – Martin Fowler</font>

 Style is subjective and is more art than science.
 The goal of my style rules is to make your code look more professional.